 Fundraisers can build awareness for programs and build strong community contacts.
 In addition to monetary support, these events are great publicity for your organization.
-In order to fundraiser, a RSO must obtain permission from the Dean of Student Life & Senior Leadership Group (SLG).
+In order to fundraiser, a RSO must obtain permission from the Dean of Student Life & Vice President of Advancement & Marketing.
 In order to obtain permission there is a form that must be filled out, please contact the Director of Student Engagement to receive this form.
 You must have the form and all documentation turned in 14 days prior to the event.
 It is also important to be aware of the Fundraising and Solicitation Policy printed below: